-- Appointments can be made up to 12 hours in advance of the start time, though advisors will likely be booked more than a day in advance.
+- Appointments will be released on Thursdays and can be made up to 12 hours in advance of the start time, though advisors will likely be booked more than a day in advance.

 - Please check in at least 5 minutes before your scheduled in-person appointment time at the front desk of SHDH 1400 (enter through the Academic Research Building atrium).